 \subsection{Overall architecture}

-The overall architecture of the proposed CSP detector is illustrated in Fig. \ref{fig:arc}.
-The backbone network are truncated from a standard network pretrained on ImageNet \cite{deng2009imagenet} (e.g. ResNet-50 \cite{he2016deep} and MobileNet \cite{howard2017mobilenets}).
+The proposed CSP belongs to the group of anchor-free detectors, the overall architecture is illustrated in Fig. \ref{fig:arc}.
+The backbone network are truncated from a standard network pretrained on ImageNet \cite{deng2009imagenet}.

 \textbf{Feature Extraction}.
-Taking ResNet-50 as an example, its \emph{Conv} layers can be divided into five stages, in which the output feature maps are downsampled by 2, 4, 8, 16, 32 w.r.t. the input image.
-As a common practice \cite{wang2017repulsion,Song_2018_ECCV}, the dilated convolutions are adopted in \emph{stage 5} to keep its output as 1/16 of the input image size.
+Taking ResNet-50 as an example, it can be divided into five stages, where the output feature maps of each stage are downsampled by 2, 4, 8, 16, 32 w.r.t. the input image.
+As a common practice \cite{wang2017repulsion,Song_2018_ECCV}, the dilated convolutions are adopted in \emph{stage 5} to maintain the final feature map with a higher resolution.
 We denote the output of \emph{stage 2, 3, 4 and 5} as $\phi_{2}$, $\phi_{3}$, $\phi_{4}$ and $\phi_{5}$, in which the shallower feature maps can provide more precise localization information, while the coarser ones contain more semantic information with increasing the sizes of receptive fields.
-Therefore, we fuse these multi-scale feature maps from each stage into a single one in a simple way, that is, a deconvolution layer is adopted to make multi-scale feature maps with the same resolution before concatenation.
-Since the feature maps from each stage have different scales, we use L2-normalization to rescale their norms to 10, which is similar to \cite{Lin_2018_ECCV}.
-To investigate the optimal combination from these multi-scale feature maps, we conduct an ablative experiment in Sec. \ref{sec:abl} and demonstrate that $\Phi_{det}=\{\phi_{3}, \phi_{4}, \phi_{5}\}$ is the best choice.
+We simply fuse these multi-scale feature maps by concatenation, before which a deconvolution layer is adopted to make multi-scale feature maps with the same resolution.
+Since the feature maps from each stage have different scales, we use L2-normalization to rescale their norms to 10, as adopted in \cite{Lin_2018_ECCV}.
+To investigate the optimal combination from these multi-scale feature maps, we conduct an ablative experiment in Sec. \ref{sec:abl}.
 Given an input image of size $H \times W$, the size of final concatenated feature maps is $H/r \times W/r$, where $r$ is the downsampling factor.
-Similarly to \cite{Song_2018_ECCV}, $r=4$ gives the best performance as demonstrated in our experiments, because a larger $r$ means coarser feature maps which struggle on accurate localization, while a smaller $r$ brings more computational burdens.
-Note that more complicated feature fusion strategies like \cite{lin2016feature,Kim_2018_ECCV,Kong_2018_ECCV} can be explored to further improve the detection performance, but it is not in the scope of this work.
+Similarly to \cite{Song_2018_ECCV}, $r=4$ gives the best performance as demonstrated in our experiments, because a larger $r$ means coarser feature maps which struggle on accurate localization.
+Given its simplicity, more complicated feature fusion strategies in \cite{lin2016feature,Kim_2018_ECCV,Kong_2018_ECCV} can be explored to further improve the performance, but it is not in the scope of this work.